johadi/PostIt/README.md

   become invalid when it expires.
   * On successful logged in, Users can add other registered users to group.
   * On successful logged in, Users can create message in a group they belong to
-  * On successful logged in, Users can create a group and other users to it
+  * On successful logged in, Users can create a group and add other users to it
-  * Users cannot themselves to a group they already belong
+  * Users cannot add themselves to a group they already belong
   * Users cannot access protected routes until they return a token given to them when they signed in
   * Invalid group Id in any route ,like `api/group/y/user` will be rejected
   * Invalid routes are rejected